grycap/oscar-tests/README.md

 To execute the test cases, simply run the following commands:

-Set the OIDC token to be used by the Robot Framework tests.
+Set the OIDC Agent account to be used by the Robot Framework tests.
 ```
 eval `oidc-agent-service use`
 ```